SciTools/iris/docs/src/further_topics/controlling_merge.rst

     73: x_wind / (m s-1)                    (time: 1; latitude: 144; longitude: 192)
     74: x_wind / (m s-1)                    (time: 1; latitude: 144; longitude: 192)

-Then we merge along the ``model_level_number`` dimension.
-Note that merging these cubes does not affect the ``time`` dimension since merging only applies along scalar coordinates, not dimension coordinates of length 1.
+Then we merge, promoting the different ``model_level_number`` scalar coordinates to a dimension coordinate.
+Note, however, that merging these cubes does _not_ affect the ``time`` dimension, since merging only applies to scalar coordinates, not dimension coordinates of length 1.

     >>> merged_cubes = processed_raw_cubes.merge()
     >>> print(merged_cubes)